feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 169 "Jaarverslag over 1929 Betreffende de Werkzaamheden van het Kantoor voor Chineesche Zaken", in Binnenlands-Bestuur, no. 129.

-170 "Persoverzicht: De Chineesche Pers, July-August 1912", Koloniaal Tijdschrift, vol. |, 1911-1912, p.
+170 "Persoverzicht: De Chineesche Pers, July-August 1912", Koloniaal Tijdschrift, vol. I, 1911-1912, p.
 1132.
 171 See "Jaarverslag over 1929 Betreffende de Werkzaamheden van het Kantoor voor Chineesche Zaken", in Binnenlands-Bestuur, no. 129.

 172 Letter of the Government Secretary, 13 September 1929, no. 299x, in Geheim Mailrapport, no. 857x/1929; see also Geheim Verbaal, 16 October 1929, no. 0.20.

 184 It was fortunate for the Dutch government that the majority of peranakan Chinese wished to bring order to this confusion.
 This was particularly true of the inhabitants of Batavia, and as early as 1911 the Chinese officers and wardmasters, under the instruction of the local authority, had registered their own people.!73 By gaining information on the origins of the Chinese residents of the Batavia residency, distinctions between singkeh and peranakan could be made.
 In this task, there were no officials who knew the members of the Chinese community better than the Chinese officers.
 No matter what criticism was made of the Chinese officers, the Dutch wisely acknowledged their expertise in handling the Chinese.

-The first part of this chapter was concerned with the two main peranakan organizations in which the Chinese officers were involved. | have indicated the changing attitude of the Dutch policy towards the Chinese, in favouring the Indiesborn peranakan.
+The first part of this chapter was concerned with the two main peranakan organizations in which the Chinese officers were involved.
+I have indicated the changing attitude of the Dutch policy towards the Chinese, in favouring the Indiesborn peranakan.
 This can be seen initially in education, with the opening of the Dutch-Chinese School in 1908, and in the establishment of the Chung Hwa Hui.
 The Dutch further favoured the peranakan by the appointment of Chinese members to the People's Council.
 Meanwhile, the Netherlands-subject law was intended to protect the peranakan Chinese not only from Chinese government influence but also from the singkeh-totok.
 For the Indonesian nationalists, this divide et impera policy was vehemently condemned.
 But for the Indies-born peranakan, despite its hypocrisy, the Dutch attitude helped them review their position as members of Dutch East Indies society, although later it would bring them into conflict with the growing Indonesian nationalist movement.

 The peranakan found themselves unavoidably sandwiched between the ruler and the majority ruled.
 The name 'bangsa tengah" given to the peranakan, spoke for itself.
 Not only were they 'terjepit', or sgueezed, between the oppressor and the oppressed but they were also the scapegoat when disputes arose.
 This occurred in the period 1912-1913,